 - String#reverse

-Returns a new string with the characters in reverse order.
+Return a new string with the characters in reverse order for palindrome checks, text transforms, and quick text cleanup.

 - String#reverse